 Why is there so yawning a gulf between the ways pundits like me, and most of our fellows, see the world?
 Are our eyes and ears, brains and beating hearts, differently wired?
 Hardly.
 Even our points of difference are few in number, though their implications are enormous:

-2. The mainstream does not recognise – or in its analyses accord the primacy it merits – a West ruled beneath a thinning veil of democracy by a rentier class of oligarchs, its short term interests not only antithetical to yours and mine but equally if less lamentably to its own survival.
-They do not see that industrial capitalism is beset by internal contradictions which require repeated state intervention to save it from itself, while the logic of finance capital delivers a crack-cocaine variant of the same.
+- The mainstream fails to see – or in its analyses accord the primacy it merits – a West ruled beneath a thinning veil of democracy by a rentier class of oligarchs, its interests not only antithetical to yours and mine but equally if less lamentably to its own survival.
+They do not see that industrial capitalism is beset by internal contradictions which need repeated state intervention to save it from itself, while the logic of finance capital delivers a crack-cocaine variant of the same.
 1 We do see.

-3. The mainstream believes our corporate media capable of delivering accurate news and objective analyses of world events, even where to do so would be anathema to our really existing ruling class.
-We know that belief to be sadly misplaced.
+- The mainstream believes our corporate media – their ‘quality’ sections at least – capable of delivering accurate news and objective analyses of world events, even where to do so would be anathema to our really existing ruling class.
+We know that belief to be false.

 My list is not orthogonal.
 Take that creditor oligarchy.
 Its (item 3) capacity to shape, not only by media ownership but by advertising and sponsorship controls, our perceptions of the world is diminished to the extent we follow Poirot’s advice as per item 4.
 This allows us to discount as self-serving the reasons ‘our’ media give for their demonising sprees …